CIML-bioinformatic/PNlab_Sarcoma/readme.md

 ## Recommendations for reproducibility

 Software environment were created with Docker/Singularity container technologies.
-Dockerfiles are available in this repository and corresponding container as binary files on Zenodo archives.
+Dockerfiles are available in this repository and corresponding images as binary files on Zenodo archives.

-In order to replicate existing results, one should download binary container images as rebuilding from source does not guarantee to result in the same execution environment.
+In order to replicate existing results, one should download binary container images (rebuilding from source does not guarantee to result in the same execution environment).

 ## Download, adapt paths, compile reports

 For each sample, analyses steps are organized in separate folders, numbered in the order of execution.
-Each step is compiled individually.
+Each step is executed/compiled individually.

-The folders hierarchy containing code in this repository should replicate the results folder downloadable from Zenodo.
+The folders hierarchy containing code in this repository should replicate the results folders hierarchy (available from Zenodo).
 Code and data/results can (should) be stored in separate foder structures.

 The file 'globalParams.R' defines path to the root folders of the data/analyses and should be adapted to the execution environment.

 Each analysis step contains a script named 'launch_reports_compilation.R' that should be executed within the correpsonding container.
-It loads the parameters/path from globalParams, and starts the compilation of HTML from corresponding Rmd file with Knitr.
+It loads the parameters/path from globalParams, and starts the compilation of HTML report from corresponding Rmd file with Knitr.